JRat-data/Modeler-Star-Chick/README.md

 The only files I worked on for this project were sample.cpp (used for testing openGL), ship.cpp, camera.cpp, camera.h and modelerglobals.h to add colors and sliders.

+Star_Chick is a screenshot of the 3D model made for this project.
+Try_Fly.gif is the animation of the model performing actions made with the sliders. save.bmp is a screenshot of the sample model made.